xbsonmez/feedback/README.md

 - I used node.js and express js for the create rest api.
 - I used Mongo DB.
-- I deployed on Heroku.
+- I also deployed Heroku.

 - You can run with npm run start.